hbctraining/BMI714_Intro_to_HPC/lessons/R_libraries_on_O2.md

 ### Loading the appropriate R module

 In order to use R on O2, we need to first load the module.
-There is currently only a single versions of R are available as a module on O2.
+There is currently only a single version of R available as a module on O2.
 There were more available prior to the conversion of O2 to RedHat.
 As newer versions of R are released they will likely be added to O2.

 ```bash
 $ module spider R